stolsma/mediastore/README.md

 # MediaStore

-*A NodeJS MediaStore server to store media objects like movies and pictures*
+*Apiary MediaStore service to store media objects like movies and pictures*

 # What is MediaStore?